DmitryOlshansky/gchunt/README.md

 dub build -b plain
 ```

-Installation is as simple copying it to some directory in your `PATH`.
+Installation is simply copying it to some directory in your `PATH`.

-P.S. gchunt for now is tested for now only on Linux/x86_64, though it should  compile and work just fine under any OS with recent D compiler.